ablyssx74/rakarrack-haiku/readme.md

 ##  Then turn on metronome.
 You should hear the beeping audio.
 Volume and speed controls work.

-## Some basic Haiku dependencies...
+## Some basic Haiku dependencies... maybe missing one or two
 pkgman install fltk_devel xlibe_devel xlibe libsamplerate_devel \
 fontconfig_devel libsndfile_devel freetype_devel zlib_devel

 ## Once rakarrack is built, it is best to open the preferences menu
 ## and set the Bank Filename to point to src/data/Default.rkrb